lhauspie/docker-vsftpd-alpine/README.md

 This Docker container provides a vsftpd server, with the following features:
 - Alpine 3.9.4 base image.
-- vsftpd 3.0
+- vsftpd 3.0.3
 - Passive mode (disableable by env variable)
 - Base the `pasv_address` on a network interface
+- FTPS Explicit (over ftp/ftpes protocol and port 21)
+- FTPS Implicit (over ftps protocol and port 990)
+- FTPS TLS (whith strong protocol/cypher)

 Comming soon:
-- FTPS
-- FTPS Implicit
-- FTPS TLS
+- SFTP (FTP over SSH on port 22)
 - Virtual users
 - Logging to STDOUT or file
 - Ability to plug local folder to container volume